Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Methodology

 \subsubsection{Action}

-The action space $\mathcal{A}$ of agent is discrete and encompasses logic synthesis operations.
-In this paper, we set the available operations as follows: \textit{rewrite}~\cite{mishchenko2006dag}, \textit{refactor}~\cite{brayton1982decomposition}, \textit{balance}~\cite{cortadella2003timing}, \textit{resub}~\cite{brayton2010abc} and \textit{end} (marking the end of the logic synthesis process).
+The action space $\mathcal{A}$ of agent is discrete and encompasses LS operations.
+In this paper, we set the available operations as follows: \textit{rewrite}~\cite{mishchenko2006dag}, \textit{refactor}~\cite{brayton1982decomposition}, \textit{balance}~\cite{cortadella2003timing}, \textit{resub}~\cite{sato1991boolean} and \textit{end} (marking the end of the LS process).
 The selection of these operations does not imply that the proposed framework lacks support for additional synthesis operations beyond this set.
 Instead, these operations are chosen due to their widespread usage and commonality.
 If there is a need to include additional optional operations, it can be accomplished by expanding the action space within the framework.